 A living trust, on the other hand, does not go through probate, which often means a faster distribution of assets to your heirs-from months or years with a will down to weeks with a living trust.
 Your successor trustee will pay your debts and distribute your assets according to your instructions.

+Question From Notary Public Stanton?
 What is a last will and testament?
-Notary Public

 A last will and testament is the legal document by which you identify those individuals (or charities) that are to receive your property and possessions on your death.
 These individuals and charities are commonly referred to as the beneficiaries under your last will and testament.
 In addition, within the provisions of your last will and testament, you nominate an Executor to be responsible for the proper administration of your estate and the disposition of your property to your intended beneficiaries.
 The Executor may be an individual or an institution.
 After your death, the person or entity you have nominated to be your Executor petitions the court to be appointed Executor of your estate.
 After being appointed, the Executor manages your estate's financial affairs and ensures that your property is distributed in accordance with your wishes as indicated in the last will & testament.

 Also, if you have young children, you may use the last will and testament to nominate a Guardian(s) for your children who are under 18 years at the time of your death and for whom a guardianship would be necessary (i.e., meaning that your children's other parent is already deceased at your death.

 PLEASE CONSULT AN ATTORNEY FOR LEGAL MATTERS,